HomeDing/homeding.github.io/elements/device.md

 **name** - The device name is specifying the hostname that is used to register the device on the network.
 The device can be accessed by any browser on the same network using the URL `http://<name>`.

-**rebootTime** - Specifies the duration after the device is rebooted to fully clean up the memory.
+**rebootTime** (time) - Specifies the duration after the device is rebooted to fully clean up the memory.

+**title** - A short phrase to identify the device.
+Used in portal and configurations.

 **description** - A line of text that gives a short description of the device used in the web UI.

 **room** - The location of the device.

-**logLevel** - By specifying a logLevel for the device **all** elements will use this loglevel to output debug messages over the serial interface and into the system log file.
+**logLevel** - By specifying a logLevel for the device **all** elements will use this loglevel to output debug messages over the Serial interface and into the system log file.
 See also [Device Logging](logger.md).

-**logFile** - set to 1/true to enable storing lines from the system log to files. default: 0
+**logFile** (boolean) - set to 1/true to enable storing lines from the system log to files. default: 0

-**onSysStart** - These actions are dispatched when the elements are activated.
+**onSysStart** (actions) - These actions are dispatched when the elements are activated.
 Element that require a valid local time are not started at this point.

-**onStart** - These actions are dispatched when all elements are active.
+**onStart** (actions) - These actions are dispatched when all elements are active.

-**cache** - This property can be used to replace the default http `cache-control` header for accessing the static files by a custom value.
-The default cache header is `"no-cache"` that is good while developing and configuring.
-But when have a stable configuration caching can be switched on using a value like `"max-age=120"`

 **sd** - The mDNS based service discovery can be switched off by setting this property to `false`.

+**safemode** (boolean) - This value can be set to 0/false to not use the safemode.
+See [safemode description](/safemode.md).

 ### WiFi-Manager and Startup settings